DomBom16/zenif/docs/modules/cli.md

 ## Applets

+Within the CLI module, the Applets submodule is designed to facilitate the creation of lightweight yet functional CLI applications.
+These applications can be executed directly from the command line, providing a streamlined way to interact with the system or perform specific tasks.

 ### Getting Started with Applets

 Here's a comprehensive example of how to create a CLI application using Zenif, demonstrating the basic capabilites of Zenif's CLI applets.